UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.UNREGISTERED

-The distributor MUST send this action to the registered application to confirm unregistration (after an UNREGISTER request) or to inform the application about unregistration.
+The distributor MUST send this action to the registered application to inform it about unregistration.

-If this action is sent to confirm unregistration, then the distributor MUST retrieve the target application package name using the token supplied.
-If no registration matching the token is found, then it SHOULD use the application received with the extra application, if it is present.

 The intent MUST have the following extra:
-* token (String): the token supplied by the end user application during registration to inform about unregistration, or the token supplied in the extras of the UNREGISTER action to confirm unregistration.
+* token (String): the token supplied by the end user application during registration